kby-ai/FaceLivenessDetection-Windows/README.md

     * The first parameter: the byte array of the RGB image buffer.
     * The second parameter: the width of the image.
     * The third parameter: the height of the image.
-    * The fourth parameter: the 'FaceBox' array allocated with 'maxFaceCount' for storing the detected faces.
+    * The fourth parameter: the `FaceBox` array allocated with `maxFaceCount` for storing the detected faces.
-    * The fifth parameter: the count allocated for the maximum 'FaceBox' objects.
+    * The fifth parameter: the count allocated for the maximum `FaceBox` objects.

     The function returns the count of the detected face.